he2a/av-dl/README.md

 - `ffmpeg` for media conversion.

 ## Installation
 Make sure you have [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [ffmpeg](https://github.com/FFmpeg/FFmpeg) already installed and updated.
 Clone this repo using `git clone https://github.com/he2a/youtube-dl-automation-script youtube-dl-downloader`.
 Inside you will find `youtube-dl.sh` file.
 Run `chmod +x youtube-dl.sh` inside the directory to make it executable.
 Now, open the script using your text editor and change the download path to your choice and you are ready to use it.

-## Upcoming Features
-- More configurable option.
-- Clean up code.
-- Termux menu support.
-- Music metadata fetching.